 Run the rubber side of a window squeegee along the carpet or rug.
 Clean up the clumps of fur as you go and finish with your normal vacuuming process to remove any remaining pet hair on the surface.

 Dampened rubber gloves can be used on furniture in much the same way as the squeegee on carpets.
-Pet stores also sell gloves and brushes with a rough surface specifically meant to pick up pet hair on fabric.
+Pet stores also sell gloves and brushes with a rough surface to pick up pet hair on fabric.

 Even if you clean and dry your knives before putting them away, it’s still a good idea to give your knife block a good cleaning once a year.
 To do this, submerge the block in one gallon of lukewarm water and one tablespoon of household bleach for two minutes.
 Then remove, turn upside down onto a towel, and allow it to air dry.

-I can’t tell you how many times I used to put my daughters’ dolls and anything else that needed a “good cleaning” in the dishwasher.
+I can’t tell you how many times I put my daughters’ dolls and anything else that needed a “good cleaning” in the dishwasher.
 Work smarter, not harder!
 The dishwasher is the perfect way to clean a box full of plastic kid’s toys.
 Choose the crystal or quick cycle and skip the heated dry.
 For those beloved stuffed animals, check the tag.
 If they can go in the washing machine, put them in a mesh bag or pillowcase and wash on the gentle cycle.

 Sometimes you need to fill a big bucket with water – one that doesn’t fit in the tub or sink.
 When that happens, try using a dustpan as a spout by placing it flat against your sink to transfer water to the bucket.